 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Voltage-dependent open-channel blocker of AMPA receptors.
-Selective for GluR2 subunit-lacking (Ca2+-permeable) receptors over GluR2-containing receptors (IC50 values are 2.6 and 1102 μM, respectively).
+IEM 1460 is a voltage-dependent open-channel blocker of AMPA receptors.
+Selective for GluR2 subunit-lacking (Ca2+-permeable) receptors over GluA2-containing receptors (IC50 values are 2.6 and 1102 μM, respectively).
 Selectively blocks fast spiking interneuron but not medium spiny projection neuron in mouse striatum.
 Also blocks NMDA receptor-mediated currents.
 Anticonvulsant in vivo.